pvvx/ZigbeeTLc/README.md

 * Due to high consumption, limited transmit power of +2 dBm is used.
 A moderately discharged CR2032 battery cannot withstand higher power.

+## Tests, validation and options are required with solution descriptions to support users with Zigbee features in Home Assistant:

+1. Touchlink commissioning
+2. ZCL_GROUP

 ## To flash the Zigbee firmware, use a Google Chrome, Microsoft Edge or Opera Browser.*

 1. Go to the [Over-the-air Webupdater Page TelinkMiFlasher.html](https://pvvx.github.io/ATC_MiThermometer/TelinkMiFlasher.html)